someodd/someodd.github.io/_posts/2024-04-20-xmpp-server.md

 persistent_by_default=true
 ```

+maybe `persistent_by_default` is a bad idea for security and I think a user can mark a connection as persistent on their end, so they don't miss messages?

 you'll also want to enable `mod_muc` for group chats maybe in the component?

 * `sudo journalctl -xeu biboumi.service`